 Recognitions Is the College recognized by UGC as a College with Potential for Excellence(CPE)?
 No Is the College recognized for its performance by any other governmental agency?
 No

-Location and Area of Campus Campus Type Address Location Campus Area in Acres sq.n Main campus area Mangayarkarasi Nagar, Paravai Rural 16 3.21
+Location and Area of Campus Campus Type Address Location Campus Area in Acres Built up Area in sq.mts.
+Main campus area Mangayarkarasi Nagar, Paravai Rural 16 3.21

 2.2 ACADEMIC INFORMATION